AT&T and Comcast Finalize Court Victory Over Nashville and Google Fiber - Slashdot

 The next step for AT&T and Comcast was overturning the rule as it applies to poles owned by the municipal Nashville Electric Service (NES), which owns around 80 percent of the Nashville poles.
 AT&T and Comcast achieved that on Friday with a new ruling from U.S. District Court Judge Aleta Trauger.
 Nashville's One Touch Make Ready ordinance "is ultra vires and void or voidable as to utility poles owned by Nashville Electric Service because adoption of the Ordinance exceeded Metro Nashville's authority and violated the Metro Charter," the ruling said.
 Nashville is "permanently enjoined from applying the Ordinance to utility poles owned by Nashville Electric Service."
 The Nashville government isn't planning to appeal the decision, a spokesperson for Nashville Mayor Megan Barry told Ars today.

 Re:Good.
 Because the rule was bullshit.
-(Score:4, Insightful)
+(Score:5, Insightful)

 Government should not be playing favorites.